Description

 set this_item to item i of my_list as text

-if the low_item is "
+if the low_item is "" then

 set the low_item to this_item